hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 ### Create projects for LDAP users<a name="ldap"></a>

 If you are integrating LDAP into your environment, you need to configure the Horizon dashboard for users.
-For more information, see *Include the configuration files in the installation* on the [HP Helion OpenStack: Integrating LDAP page](/helion/openstack/ga/install/ldap/).
+For more information, see *Include the configuration files in the installation* on the [HP Helion OpenStack&reg;: Integrating LDAP page](/helion/openstack/ga/install/ldap/).

 ## Next Steps<a name="next-steps"></a>